 What are truffles (and why are dogs so good at finding them)?

-Truffles are a type of mushroom that grow underground in the roots of trees.
+Truffles are a type of mushroom that grows underground in the roots of trees.
 They’re used in cooking, particularly fine Italian and French cuisine, and are valuable because they’re so difficult to find.
 Ripe truffles are best found by scent, and that’s where dogs come in.

 According to Dante’s owner Charles Lefevre, a mycologist (that’s a mushroom expert) who specializes in the cultivation of truffles, truffle dogs serve as quality control.